 1. Tsuji Culinary Institute

-The institute’s five courses include an Advanced Culinary Arts and Management Course (3 years), Culinary Arts and Management Course (2 years), Culinary Arts Course (1 year), a Japanese Culinary Arts and Business Course (2 years), and a Japanese Culinary Course (1 year).
+The institute’s five culinary programs include the Advanced Culinary Arts and Management Course (3 years), Culinary Arts and Management Course (2 years), Culinary Arts Course (1 year), Japanese Culinary Arts and Business Course (2 years), and Japanese Culinary Course (1 year).

 2. Japan Culinary Institute